zakhar-kogan/kb-obsidian/excerpts articles/overthinking.md

 - Limiting working time to somewhere during the day
 - Surround yourself with people who value you
 ## Cognitive reframing
-- Avoid absolutes, like "never" or "always"
+- Avoid absolutes, like *"never"* or *"always"*
-- Change language intensity ('this is the worst thing' ⇒ 'it's challenging but I'm learning')
+- Change language intensity (*'this is the worst thing'* ⇒ *'it's challenging but I'm learning'*)
-- Change from 'why' to 'what' ('why is this happening to me' ⇒ 'what is the learning experience of that')
+- Change from *'why'* to *'what'* (*'why is this happening to me'* ⇒ *'what is the learning experience of that'*)
 - Change 'what ifs' ('what if I fail' ⇒ 'what if I learn and grow')
 ## Nature, green
+Watch a video with green nature to decrease your stress.
+Or have a walk (attentional restoration).
+## Write 'I will' for doable things
+This helps stress less and feel things are more in control.